Summer of Service

 Be dedicated to living in community with other young adults in a structured environment.

-There are five primary components to the Project Transformation experience: Day Camp, Community Living, Vocational Discernment, Spiritual Development, and Church Involvement.
+There are three primary components to the Project Transformation experience: Day Camp, Community Living, and Vocational Discernment

 Day Camp